SparkPost/sparkpost-cli/Usage.md

 ### Deliverability by Domain

 Provides aggregate metrics grouped by domain over the time window specified.
 Use `--metrics` and `--domains` to control what columns or domains are returned.
-It is sometimes useful to pipe the output to a cvs file and open with Excel.
+It is sometimes useful to pipe the output to a CSV file and open with Excel.

 * `./sp-deliverability-metrics-cli --from "2014-02-01T00:00"`
 * `./sp-deliverability-metrics-cli --from "2014-02-01T00:00" --command "domain"`